pombreda/furia-chan/trunk/README.txt

 Caveats:

 Furia-chan will work fine if each query has at least 100 different fragments.
-Additionally, she requires that the
+Additionally, she requires that the queries retain some %

 **************************